Genez-io/genezio-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 ### Do’s:

-1. **Schedule carefully**: Plan your cron schedule jobs carefully, considering factors like resource usage, the frequency of the task, server timezone and even the 29th of February.
+1. **Schedule carefully**: Plan your cron schedule jobs carefully, considering factors like resource usage, the frequency of the task, server timezone, and even the 29th of February.
 2. **Monitor and log:** Set up monitoring and logging for your cron jobs to receive notifications of any errors or unexpected behavior.
 3. **Use a clear and descriptive comment:** Include a comment at the beginning of your cron job to describe its purpose.
 This makes it easier for you and others to understand what the cron job does.
 4. **Keep it simple:** Keep your cron jobs as simple as possible.
 If a task becomes too complex for a cron job, consider breaking it down into smaller scripts.